swirlai/swirl-search/docs/Tutorials.md

         return self.modified
 ```

-Save the module.

-* Add the new module to `swirl/processors/__init__.py`
+* Save the new module and add it to `swirl/processors/__init__.py`
 ```
 from swirl.processors.my_processor import MyResultProcessor
 ```

-* Add the new module to the following swirl.models CHOICES block:
+* Add the new module to the following swirl.models CHOICES block (this is required for security reasons.)
 ```
     RESULT_PROCESSOR_CHOICES = [
         ('GenericResultProcessor', 'GenericResultProcessor'),